IgorCode/i-order-terms/readme.txt

 == Changelog ==
 = 1.2.0 =
 * Added link to options on plugins page
-* Options page completely rewritten to use WordPress Settings API = 1.1.0 =
+* Settings page completely rewritten to use WordPress Settings API
+* Drag & drop can now be done in different levels i.e. you can now change parent of dragged item = 1.1.0 =
-* Added option page for plugin
+* Added settings page for plugin
 * Removed limitation of accepting only one taxonomy when using functions like get_categories and get_terms = 1.0.0 =
 * Initial release

 == Upgrade Notice ==
-= 1.1.0 =
+= 1.2.0 =
+* Settings page rewritten and drag & drop now able to change parent of dragged item = 1.1.0 =
-* Added option page for plugin
+* Added settings page for plugin
 = 1.0.0 =
 * Initial release